Adding UPM Package

 OpenUPM does not support custom build tasks.
 As a workaround, we suggest delegating this task to CI systems like GitHub Actions.

-• For minimal customizations, such as relocating the sample folder, you can build the content into an upm branch (a build branch) and then tag the upm branch as a versioned Git tag for OpenUPM to utilize.
+- For minimal customizations, such as relocating the sample folder, you can build the content into an

-• For more complex customizations, like building DLLs, you can push the build content into a separate (build) repository and then submit that build repository to OpenUPM.
+branch as a versioned Git tag for OpenUPM to utilize. - For more complex customizations, like building DLLs, you can push the build content into a separate (build) repository and then submit that build repository to OpenUPM.

 While this approach may not be perfect, it is the best solution we can offer at this time.
 If you have a better idea, please share it with us on GitHub Discussions.